sdonovan001/cloud-computing-models/SaaS/README.md

 The SaaS model is the least flexible of all the cloud computing models.
 You are forced to use the application *as-is*.
 Your only ability to modify the applications functionality is through leveraging the configuration features the service provider had the foresight to encorporate into the application.

 ### Operational Load
-Since the SaaS provider delivers the entire application over the internet, the only management responsibilities you have customer is maintaining the data and configuration.
+Since the SaaS provider delivers the entire application over the internet, the only management responsibilities the customers have are maintaining the data and configurations.
 Management of the infrastructure, OS, runtime and application code is performed by the SaaS provider.
 You will, however, need to provide feedback to the provider in the form of bug reports and feature requests.

 ### Staffing / Skills
-Given that SaaS solution customers no longer have to focus on managing infrastructure or developing the application they can focus becoming domain experts in the SaaS solutions they use.
+Given that SaaS solution customers no longer have to focus on the application stack, they can spen their time becoming domain experts in the SaaS solutions they use.

 ### Total Cost of Ownership (TCO)
 While there is sometimes *sticker shock* associated with the cost of SaaS solutions, when you consider that you do not have to build the application, are not paying for hardware and don't have to support anything, SaaS solutions are typically the least expensive of the three cloud computing models in the long run.